Bektauata

-Bektauata (Бектауата) is a range of mountains in Aktogay District, Karaganda Region, Kazakhstan.
+Bektauata (Бектауата) is a mountain range in Aktogay District, Karaganda Region, Kazakhstan.

 Balkhash City is located less than 70 km to the south of the range and the M36 Highway passes to the west of it.
 The range is part of the Bektauata State Zoological Nature Sanctuary, a IUCN Category IV protected area.
 There is a campsite in one of the valleys of the range.

 History

 The Bektauata burial ground is an early Iron Age archaeological site, belonging to the Tasmola culture.
 A gold earring with a fixed cone-shaped pendant decorated with granulation was found in one of the ancient mounds.

 Geography

 Bektauata is a small rocky range of moderate altitude located at the southern end of the Kazakh Upland system (Saryarka).
 The dry alluvial plain at the mouth of the Tokrau river lies to the east of the range.
 The nearest airport is Balkhash Airport.
 There are rock formations, caves and rock pools in different spots of the Bektauata area.
 The largest cave is 48 m in length.
 The inner part of the cave is full of water to a depth of 1.5 m.

 The highest point of the Bektauata is a 1213 m high summit named after the range.
 Other important peaks are Sarykulzha —1082 m, two-peaked Konyrkulzha —976 m (western summit), Karashoky —893 m and Zhaltas —824 m.